The Premier League 2024/25 season began on August 16 and finishes on May 25

 The 2024/25 Premier League season begins on August 16 and will run for a little over nine months until May 25.

-The clubs that finish in the last three places of the table will be relegated to the Championship, the second tier of English soccer.
+The clubs that finish in the last three places of the table will be relegated to the Championship, the second tier of English soccer after all 38 games have been completed.

-A 2-0 defeat by Arsenal was hardly a disastrous result given the quality of the opposition, but Leicester are not firing on any cylinders at the moment.
-They seem to have gotten worse under Van Nistelrooy, who must be feeling the pressure.
+Leaicester have gotten worse under Ruud van Nistelrooy, who must be feeling the pressure.
 Relegation to the Championship would potentially land the Foxes in trouble with the authorities due to financial issues.

-The Tractor Boys do not have a great deal of Premier League experience in their ranks, while they are too open defensively.
-McKenna has his work cut out to keep the club in the top flight of English soccer, with Ipswich third-favorites for the drop.
+The Tractor Boys do not have a great deal of Premier League experience in their ranks, while they were playing in the third tier two years ago.
+Kieran McKenna has his work cut out to keep the club in the top flight of English soccer, with Ipswich third-favorites for the drop.

-The sportsbooks still expect Wolves to survive at the expense of the promoted trio, but things are too close for comfort right now.
-Pereira’s men have some winnable games coming up in what could be a make-or-break period in their campaign.
-Wolves have the quality to survive, but that alone is seldom enough.
+The sportsbooks expect Wolves to survive at the expense of the promoted trio, but they are not over the line yet.
+Pereira’s men have some winnable games coming up in what could be a make-or-break period in their campaign, but things are now starting to look up for Wolves in their battle against the drop.

 The Premier League is played on a double round-robin basis.
 Each team in the division plays every other side home and away, giving a total of 38 matches.